 The holidays are a magical time of year in Chicago.
 Bring your group to share in some of the city’s beloved seasonal traditions that include everything from a festive international celebration at the Museum of Science and Industry to dazzling animated lights displays at Lincoln Park Zoo.

 1. Christmas Around the World and Holidays of Light

-4. Millennium Park
+2. Millennium Park

-6. Wreathing of the Lions
+3. Wreathing of the Lions

 The Wreathing of the Lions has been a tradition at the Art Institute of Chicago for more than 25 years.
 On Nov.
-22, sip free hot chocolate and watch as cheery holiday wreaths that have been placed on the shoulders of the regal lion statues on the museum steps.
+27, watch as the museum unveils the cheery holiday wreaths that have been placed on the shoulders of the regal lion statues on the museum steps.
 Designed by famed Chicago sculptor Edward Kemeys, the bronze African lions were installed at the Art Institute in 1894.
 Over the years, they have become beloved Chicago mascots.

 The awesome Lightscape returns to the Chicago Botanic Garden in north suburban Glencoe from Nov.
 13 – Jan.
 3, 2021.
 This mile-long, illuminated trail comes to life at night with vivid color and sound.
 See a playful choir of singing trees, walk through the sparkling Cathedral of Light, and marvel at an inspiring installation by local artists.
 Purchase tickets in advance for groups of 15 or more.